dashevo/js-dash-sdk/docs/getting-started/with-typescript.md

 `npm install -g typescript` - Required for compilation (`tsc`).
 `npm install -g ts-node` - Required for REPL / Execution.

-Create a new file, let's assume you will name it `myScript.ts`.
+Create a new file, and assuming you name it `myScript.ts`.

 ```js
 import Dash from 'dash';